jro1234/admdinstaller/README.md

      installer to create a new AdaptiveMD Workflow Platform.

 2. Add the "AdaptiveMD-Platform" setup to your (preferebly otherwise empty) bashrc.
-You should not need to modify many of the environment variables, the top ones change the global configuration for a platform instance, and the rest are all creating an internal structure that should not need any modification.
+You should not need to modify many of the "ADMD_XXX" environment variables, the top ones change the global configuration for a platform instance, and the rest are all creating an internal structure that should not need any modification.